yasutakatou/secretloader/README.md

 ## 2. Operate in loop mode

-Periodically access the Secret Manager and generate configuration files only when there are differences in the Secret.<br>
+**Periodically access** the Secret Manager and generate configuration files only when there are differences in the Secret.<br>

-note) The first run always creates a configuration file.<br>
+note) **The first run always creates a configuration file**.<br>
-note) Checksum of Secret is checked, so if there is no difference, no new configuration file is created.
+note) Checksum of Secret is checked, **so if there is no difference**, no new configuration file is created.

 ## 3. Rotating operation of AWS credentials

 note) There are many ways to do this, but here are a few I've tried.
 Assume a case where credentials are scattered on each engineer's PC.<br>
 <br>

 Prepare a template file that reads a single secret.<br>

 ![image](https://user-images.githubusercontent.com/22161385/219945894-8b744f56-3290-4c0e-8a80-8642b2d46017.png)